Why Minimum Payments Keep You in Debt

 Run a $6,500 balance at 19% with minimum-only payments and you may see a payoff horizon beyond a decade, with thousands in interest.
 That is not a personal failure—it is math.
 The minimum payment trap calculator shows side-by-side timelines: minimum path vs a fixed $250 or $350 payment on the same balance.

 The emotional cost matters too: years of minimums create learned helplessness.
+Statements arrive, you pay what is asked, and the balance barely budges.
 Fixed payments—even modest ones—restore agency because the finish line moves predictably.
+You are no longer asking the issuer how long this will take; you are deciding.

 Why Issuers Prefer Long Payoffs

 Revolving credit profitability depends on sustained balances and interest income.
 Minimum structures satisfy regulatory "ability to pay" tests while preserving long revenue streams.
-Your counter-move is behavioral: choose a self-imposed fixed payment above the minimum and automate it.
+Your counter-move is behavioral: choose a self-imposed fixed payment above the minimum and automate it so willpower is not required every month.

 Explore structured approaches in credit card payoff strategies explained and acceleration tactics in how to pay off credit card debt faster.